palewire/first-visual-story/tutorial/template.md

 {% endblock content %}
 ```

-You should see it immediately show up thanks a feature of baker that automatically updates your test site after you make a change.
+Return to web browser and reload the page.
+You should see the change appear immediately.

 ![hello world](_static/hello-world.png)